Trait Driven HERO

 - Connected: 1; Andronicus has ties to academia and intelligentsia

-When designing this character, the GM might spend approximately 50 points on things
+When designing this character, Bob might spend approximately 50 points on things

 that make the character "smart" and knowledgeable, approximately 60 points on his